cuustard/uni/SCC.141.md

 Stages of Analysis:

 1. Problem Analysis
    - Understand the existing solutions/products/situation
    - Breaking down a whole into parts to understand the functions and inter-relationships
    - May include images that capture everything relevant to the system
      - Good mental tool to understand a scenario
      - Useful for discussing with others
      - Useful for identifying stakeholders
      - Suitable for any domain
 2. Determine the requirements and characteristics of the system
    - Identify potential improvements
    - Requirements change high-level objectives into precise statements of what a system should do
 3. Gather requirements from stakeholders/users
    - Getting more insight into the requirements for the system by gathering data from users

 PACT questions:

 - **People**: What are the intended users' characteristics and skills?
   - Language
   - Level of skill and expertise
   - Cognitive characteristics such as attention, perception, and memory
   - Physical characteristics such as physical abilities, and accessibility
   - Emotions such as satisfaction, frustration, things being aesthetically pleasing
   - Infrequent vs. frequent users
 - **Activities**: How is the activity currently carried out?
 Why?
 What can be improved?
   - Goals, tasks, and actions
   - Infrequent vs. frequent tasks?
   - Well-defined or vague goals
   - Continuous or interrupted?
   - Individual or cooperative?
   - Time requirements (e.g. how fast a response is needed)
   - Error Tolerance
-- **Context**: what is the environment of the activity?
+- **Context**: What is the environment of the activity?
   - Physical environment
   - Social environment
   - Organisational context
   - When and where activities happen
-- **Technology**: what tools are being used currently?
+- **Technology**: What tools are being used currently?
 How might new developments be used?
   - Input, data, and commands
   - Output
   - Communications between people, devices, speed, etc
   - Size of screen
   - Networked?

 #### Design